-3.14 Cross-Industry Code of Practice / Guidelines
+4.10 Cross-Industry Code of Practice / Guidelines

-- 3.14.1 There are several extant agreements between some parties across industry.
-The Code of Practice between the International Salvage Union and the International Group of P&I Clubs (IG) relates to Article 14 of the 1989 Salvage Convention and the Code of Practice between the IG and the London Property Underwriters regarding the Payment of the Fees and Expenses of the SCR under SCOPIC. - 3.14.2 Whilst there may be others that I have not sighted, or been made aware of, with the exception or the IG Large Casualty MoU I am not aware of any existing cross-industry codes of practice or agreements that aim to promote co-operation and collaboration between all the parties to facilitate an expeditious and effective response to maritime casualties. - 3.14.3 Efforts appear to have been made to address the financial provisions for an incident to the detriment of building better relationships between the key stakeholders. - 3.14.4 The absence of a 'code of practice' or 'industry guidelines' does little to promote opportunities for improved communications, joint participation in education, the sharing of lessons learned, training exercises, or other initiatives. - 3.14.5 Ninety-five percent (95%) of stakeholders felt that there was a definite need for more collaboration between all the parties involved in a maritime casualty. - 3.14.6 It is my opinion that there is considerable room for improvement in this area and that there is every need for greater understanding, mutual trust and 'accountability' between all the parties. - 3.14.7 In January 2017, and following the aftermath of the MSC Flaminia incident, European Member States supported by industry stakeholders agreed EU-wide Operational Guidelines on places of refuge for ships in need of assistance.
-The International Group, the International Chamber of Shipping, International Union of Marine Insurers and International Salvage Union all played a significant role in the development of the Guidelines.
+- 4.10.1 There are several extant agreements between some parties across industry.
+The Code of Practice between the International Salvage Union (ISU) and the International Group of P&I Clubs (IG) relates to the operation of SCOPIC and the Code of Practice between the IG and the London Property Underwriters regarding the Payment of the Fees and Expenses of the SCR under SCOPIC. - 4.10.2 Whilst there may be others that I have not sighted, or been made aware of, with the exception or the IG Large Casualty MoU I am not aware of any existing cross-industry codes of practice or agreements that aim to promote co-operation and collaboration between all the parties to facilitate an expeditious and effective response to maritime casualties. - 4.10.3 Efforts appear to have been made to address the financial provisions for an incident to the detriment of building better relationships between the key stakeholders. - 4.10.4 The absence of a 'code of practice' or 'industry guidelines' does little to promote opportunities for improved communications, joint participation in education, the sharing of lessons learned, training exercises, or other initiatives. - 4.10.5 Ninety-five percent (95%) of stakeholders felt that there was a definite need for more collaboration between all the parties involved in a maritime casualty. - 4.10.6 It is my opinion that there is considerable room for improvement in this area and that there is every need for greater understanding, mutual trust and 'accountability' between all the parties. - 4.10.7 In January 2017, following the aftermath of the MSC Flaminia incident, European Member States supported by industry stakeholders agreed EU-wide Operational Guidelines on places of refuge for ships in need of assistance.
+The IG, the International Chamber of Shipping (ICS), International Union of Marine Insurers and ISU all played a significant role in the development of the Guidelines. - 4.10.8 The EU Guidelines, although non-mandatory in nature, were intended to provide a uniform robust approach leading to well advised and, where possible, quicker decision making.
+They also aimed to promote positive attitudes within governments, authorities and industry in the interests of protecting life, maritime safety and the environment.
+A key element was timely and clear communication between the parties involved.

-- 3.14.8 The EU Guidelines, although non-mandatory in nature, were intended to provide a uniform, and more robust approach, leading to well advised and, where possible quicker decision making.
-They also aimed at contributing to promoting positive attitudes within Governments, authorities, and Industry in the interests of the protection of life, maritime safety and the environment.
-A key element for these key purposes is timely and clear communication between the parties involved. - 3.14.9 Five years later and I find myself yet again addressing similar issues, albeit in a slightly different context where we are looking at the provision of salvage services as opposed to places of refuge. - 3.14.10 However, many of the elements that were considered then are common to what is being sought through this report, namely: the need for stakeholders to fully understand their roles and responsibilities, the need to understand the risks in decision making and the potential impact of delays, the importance of collaboration with a number of different stakeholders each with their own agenda and interests, quicker decision making and timely and clear communication between the parties involved. - 3.14.11 Whilst not wishing to pre-empt the acceptance of any of the recommendations in this report, it is my opinion that it is now time for shipowners and other industry stakeholders, with the support of Governments/authorities, to demonstrate their continued commitment towards the protection of life and the environment by working together to develop, and implement, a Cross-Industry Code of Practice/Guidelines that will promote greater collaboration in the 'procurement and provision of salvage services' and also recognise the need for a sustainable salvage industry in the future. - 3.14.12 Such a document could also promote best practice and serve as an invaluable reference document for all stakeholders, but in particular for new entrants into the industry.
+- 4.10.9 Five years later I find myself addressing similar issues, albeit in a different context. - 4.10.10 However, many of the elements that were considered then are common to what is being sought through this report, namely: the need for stakeholders to fully understand their roles and responsibilities, the need to understand the risks in decision making and the potential impact of delays, the importance of collaboration of different stakeholders each with their own agenda and interests, quicker decision making and timely / clear communication between the parties involved. - 4.10.11 Whilst not wishing to pre-empt the acceptance of any of the recommendations in this report, it is my opinion that it is time for shipowners and other industry stakeholders, with the support of governments/authorities, to demonstrate their continued commitment to the protection of life and the environment by working together to develop, and implement, a Cross-Industry Code of Practice/Guidelines that will promote greater collaboration in the 'procurement and provision of salvage services' and also recognise the need for a sustainable salvage industry in the future. - 4.10.12 Such a document could also promote best practice and serve as an invaluable reference document for all stakeholders and, in particular, for new entrants to the industry.